 In 2008, the Harley-Davidson Museum opened to showcase artifacts and motorcycles as well as share the company’s history.
 It is comprised of three buildings and sits on 20 acres along the Menomonee River.

 “This is probably the city’s most well-known venue,” Bloemendaal said.
-“Harley-Davidson was founded here; the headquarters is here and it’s less than one mile from the convention center.”
+“Harley-Davidson was founded here; the headquarters is here and the museum is less than one mile from the convention center.”

 Harley-Davidson Museum, Milwaukee